God Loves People and Places

 I didn’t think any more of it until a year later I was visiting the Christian Union at Bath Uni one Friday evening.
 I got chatting to a young student by the name of Owen – Owen Griffith.
 I soon realized that he was a fairly new believer.
 “When did you become a believer?”
 I asked him.
 “Oh it was just after I moved onto campus really,” he said.

 “Yes,” he continued.
 “I moved into my room and just began thinking about God.
 Then after a week some people visited the room and asked if I wanted to come to the Christian Union to find out about God.
 So I said yes.
 I came along and they introduced me to a church where I found believers who I could tell had something real.
-That was how I became a follower of Jesus.”
+That was how I became a follower of Jesus, and that’s how I came to know God.”

 “And which room was that?”
 I asked him.